Blueberry Crisp Ice Cream

 I can understand some of the questions.
 My kids hear me talking of a world without computers or cell phones.
 They hear stories of when I used to drag the telephone from the kitchen into my bedroom, with a 24 foot coil stretching the length of the house.
 On a recent vacation, they spotted a pay phone and it became one of those teaching moments – imagine, you put money into a slot to make a call!

 These days, it’s totally normal for them to ask, “are you going to tweet that?” or, “oooh, can you put that on Instagram?”

 Wait till I tell them about ice cream.

-I was in an ice cream making mood the other day, the bug has bitten, ever since my foray into Chai Tea Ice Cream reignited my passion for making ice cream.
-I was craving Blueberry Crisp, a la mode, and inside out.
-I stirred the custard and coaxed it into creaminess.
-I made the filling and baked off the crunchy topping (the best part, don’t you think?).
+I was in an ice cream making mood the other day – the bug has bitten, ever since my foray into Chai Tea Ice Cream reignited my passion for making ice cream.
+This time, I was craving Blueberry Crisp, but I wanted to try it inside out and a la mode.
+I stirred the custard and coaxed it into creaminess, then made the filling and baked off the crunchy topping (the best part, don’t you think?).
 I churned and mixed it all up together into a frozen dream.
 Each lick was heaven.

 It’s good mama! the kids called out as they ate their cones outside.
 These kids.
 I think tomorrow I’ll tell them about how I used to walk to school.
 In the snow.

 More Homemade Ice Cream Ideas